fghaas/fghaas.github.io/content/articles/blog/industrious-compliance.md

 lunatic.
 And you'd probably say the same to someone who dropped in on you today and read you the headlines from six months out.
-And if conversely you tried to sit down tonight and write the headlines for May 29, 2023, you'll probably notice on the day that your predictions were nowhere near actual events.
+And if conversely you tried to sit down tonight and write the headlines for March 29, 2023, you'll probably notice on the day that your predictions were nowhere near actual events.

 You have no idea what the world, or even your life, will look like